 Time is precious in elementary music classes.
 It is important to integrate music reading into every lesson using an efficient, systematic strategy.

-Learning to read rhythm patterns in the elementary music classroom will be fun for your K-5 students with these awesome ideas & teaching techniques.
+Learning to read rhythm patterns in the elementary music classroom will be fun for teachers and students with these 10 ideas & techniques.
+Click to read.

 Developing music literacy requires sequential lessons which build on prior learning.
 Music reading skills should be the foundation of music classes.